The state of Connecticut provides several veteran benefits. This page explains some of them.

 Connecticut Veteran Financial Benefits

 Property Tax Exemptions

 Veterans, who have ninety days of wartime service, including Merchant Marines, who served during WWII, are eligible for a $1,500 exemption for property tax purposes (e.g., real property or automobiles).
 You have the option to choose to apply this exemption to your real estate or automobile tax.
 Certain veterans, who do not own real property or a motor vehicle, may be eligible for a tax refund if they are leasing a motor vehicle.

 Veterans below a certain income level and/or service connected disabled veterans are eligible for additional property tax exemptions (up to $10,000 for paraplegics).
 Surviving spouses of veterans may also be eligible for this benefit.
 Contact your municipality's Tax Assessor Officer for specific details.

-For classified competitive state exams, a wartime veteran eligible for or receiving VA compensation receives an additional ten points.
+For state and municipal employment exams, a wartime veteran eligible for or receiving VA compensation receives an additional ten points.
 A wartime veteran not eligible for VA compensation or pension receives five additional points.
 A spouse of a qualified veteran is also eligible for additional points.
-However, to qualify, the veteran or spouse must achieve a passing grade on the examination score.
-If an honorably discharged veteran has served in a military action for which he/she received, or is entitled to receive, a campaign badge or expeditionary medal, he/she qualifies for five additional points if they receive a passing grade on their examination.

-Any veteran discharged with other than a dishonorable discharge is eligible for burial in a state veterans' cemetery.
+Any veteran discharged with other than a dishonorable discharge is eligible for burial in the state veterans cemetery in Middletown.
 Spouses are also eligible for this benefit.

 Visit the Connecticut Department of Veterans Affairs website for more information about any of these programs.